 There’s a lot of debate about the best cellphone network.
-There are four major networks: AT&T, Verizon, Sprint and T-Mobile.
-All the other carriers are either owned by or lease capacity from these four networks.
-So if you’re considering moving to Cricket because you don’t like AT&T’s coverage, don’t.
-They’re the same network.
-Likewise, Sprint owns Virgin Mobile and Boost Mobile.
+There are three major networks: AT&T, Verizon and T-Mobile.
+All the other carriers are either owned by or lease capacity from these networks.
+So if you’re considering moving to Cricket because you don’t like AT&Ts coverage, then you might want to think twice.
+They’re on the same network.
+Likewise, T-Mobile owns Boost Mobile.

-As with plans, you want the best network for you.
+Choosing an unlimited plan may not be the cheapest plan the carrier offers, but it’s the most value-packed.
+Besides, they’re still pretty affordable and you don’t have to worry about billing overages.
+As with all plans, you want the best network for you.
 So ask your friends, neighbors and co-workers which network they use and whether they have trouble with dropped calls.
-Then you can narrow your search by network to find the best cellphone provider for your specific needs.
+Then you can narrow your search by network to find the best cellphone plans for your specific needs.